Steve Shanks: London Marathon runner dies on way home from race

 Organisers of the event said Steve Shanks, 45, from Bingham, Nottinghamshire, died suddenly while travelling home on Sunday.

-Tributes have been paid to the experienced runner, whose cause of death has not yet been shared.
+Tributes have been paid to the runner, whose cause of death has not yet been shared.

+In a statement, his wife Jessica said she was "in shock and devastated".

 A London Marathon spokesperson said they were "deeply saddened" to hear of Mr Shanks's death.

-Mr Shanks took part in the event on Sunday, completing the 26.2-mile (42.1km) distance in two hours and 53 minutes.
+They added Mr Shanks was a "very experienced runner" who took part in the event on Sunday, completing the 26.2-mile (42.1km) distance in two hours and 53 minutes.

 In a tribute posted on its website, Holme Pierrepont Running Club said: "Steve had won many club championships over all distances.